Internship Opportunities | Employment Opportunities

 Applicants for internships must be United States citizens.
 Once selected, interns will be required to complete a security clearance process pursuant to Department of Justice policy.
 Interns will be supervised by a member of the Senior Management Team of their assigned Unit or other government employees.

-Candidates for an internship with OVW include high school, undergraduate and/or graduate students, and those students who are pursuing a Doctorate degree.
-While Law students can be considered for this internship program, they are also encouraged to apply to specific legal internship programs through the Office of Attorney Recruitment and Management.?
+Candidates for an internship with OVW include high school, undergraduate, graduate students, and those students who are pursuing a Doctorate degree.

 How to Apply